 Our biorefineries will convert residues from forestry operations into renewable transportation fuels.
 Our process makes diesel and jet fuel through gasification and catalytic synthesis.
 The main chemical process is called the Fischer-Tropsch (FT) process.
 We have become experts over the many years of developing our smaller scale microchannel FT technology and we maintain a large intellectual property portfolio in the field.
 At ENVIA, we and our partners built the world’s first smaller scale commercial gas-to-liquids plant and we are now using our expertise to extend the process for the biomass-to-liquids market.

 We make fuels from truly renewable resources.
-Fuels produced in this way yield net greenhouse gas reductions of at least 60% and burn cleaner than petroleum-derived diesel and jet fuels, resulting in lower emissions of particulates, sulphur oxides and nitrogen oxides and improving air quality.
-Use of high-purity FT diesel also reduces engine noise and wear of vital engine components.
+Fuels produced in this way can yield net greenhouse gas reductions of 60% and burn cleaner than petroleum-derived diesel and jet fuels, resulting in lower emissions of particulates, sulphur oxides and nitrogen oxides, improving air quality.

 Unlike some other renewable fuels, FT-derived fuels are fully compatible with current engines and fuelling infrastructure, and they can be blended at high percentages with conventional fuels.

 Fuels made from eligible feedstocks and synthesised using the FT process are eligible for the highest level of Renewable Identification Number (RIN) credits in the US under the Renewable Fuel Standard (RFS).
 In the UK, Renewable Transport Fuel Certificates, RTFC, will apply to our renewable fuels.
 Other governments globally are working on similar fuel standards, expected to be implemented in the next few years.